-NTAP’s mission, “Accelerating the development of effective therapeutics for plexiform neurofibromas” is achieved via four mechanisms:
+NTAP’s mission, “Accelerating the development of effective therapeutics for plexiform and cutaneous neurofibromas” is achieved via four mechanisms:

 1) Focusing on Therapeutics

-We are vigilant about advancing the most promising ideas for plexiform neurofibroma therapeutics.
+We are vigilant about advancing the most promising ideas for plexiform and cutaneous neurofibroma therapeutics.
 The pathway from the lab (where researchers are making discoveries) to the clinic (where therapies are needed) is often lengthy and convoluted.
-NTAP facilitates the timely translation of innovative discoveries into treatments for plexiform neurofibromas.
+NTAP facilitates the timely translation of innovative discoveries into treatments for plexiform and cutaneous neurofibromas.

 2) Fostering Collaboration